igorservo159/ads2-ufrn/U1T4/README.md

 ## Objective: Analyze assortativity in the medicine network

+This notebook generates a drive network for the city of Natal, RN, using OSMnx and conducts an analysis based on various network metrics.
+These metrics provide insights into the city's connectivity, accessibility, and overall network structure.

 > ## Federal University of Rio Grande do Norte
 > ## Technology Center
 > ### Department of Computer Engineering and Automation